Control & Optimization

 Model predictive control

-Model predictive control (MPC) is a modern control scheme that is particularly suitable for nonlinear systems (NMPC) with multiple control inputs and state/control constraints (e.g. actuator limits, security constraints, etc.).
+Model predictive control (MPC) is a modern control scheme that is particularly suitable for nonlinear systems (NMPC) with multiple control inputs and state/control constraints (e.g. actuator limits, safety constraints, etc.).
 The main research focus at the institute is on the development of highly efficient and real-time feasible MPC schemes as well as the hardware portability of the corresponding algorithms, e.g. for dSPACE, PLC and ECU hardware.
 Besides the methodological research and algorithmic development, the application of these real-time MPC schemes on different mechatronic systems is subject of various industrial research projects.

 The computational efficiency of the (nonlinear) MPC schemes is achieved by tailored suboptimal/real-time implementations that are based on the approximate solution of the underlying dynamic optimization problem with incremental refinement.